axetroy/gpm.rs/README.md

 ## Relative

-- [gpm.js](https://github.com/gpmer/gpm.js) - I used NodeJs written in many years ago.
+- [gpm.js](https://github.com/gpmer/gpm.js) - I wrote with nodejs in many years ago.
 - [vscode-gpm](https://github.com/axetroy/vscode-gpm) - Integrate with vscode, I have been using this for a long time.

 ## LICENSE